Why Am I Feeling So Depressed – Introduction

 - Serotonin that is used inside the brain must be produced within it.

-- It is thought that serotonin can affect mood and social behavior, appetite and digestion, sleep, memory and sexual desire and function.
+- It is thought that serotonin can affect mood and social behavior, appetite and digestion, sleep, memory, and sexual desire and function.

-- Scientists remain unsure whether decreased levels of serotonin contribute to depression or depression causes a decrease in serotonin levels.
+- Scientists remain unsure whether decreased serotonin levels contribute to Depression or Depression, causing a decrease in serotonin levels.

 - Selective serotonin reuptake inhibitors (SSRIs) can affect the levels of serotonin in the body.

-- If excessive amounts of serotonin are accumulated within the body then serotonin syndrome can occur.
+- If excessive amounts of serotonin are accumulated within the body, then serotonin syndrome can occur.

-Either because of events that have transpired in your life and you have been finally overwhelmed by your thoughts and memories that you replay frequently or because of your chemical makeup.
+Either because of events that have transpired in your life, and you have been finally overwhelmed by your thoughts and memories that you replay frequently or because of your chemical makeup.

-Even though I originally said that this post is only for answering your question of why am I so depressed, it is not possible for me to stop there because of the urgency of taking steps now, today to get you on your way out of depression.
+Even though I initially said that this post is only for answering your question of why am I so depressed, I can’t stop there because of the urgency of taking steps now, today, to get you on your way out of depression.